point-and-click MD5, SHA1 and BLAKE2 hashing for Windows..

 Welcome to checksum, a blisteringly fast, no-nonsense file hashing application for Windows, a program that generates and verifies BLAKE2, SHA1 and MD5 hashes; aka.
 "MD5 Sums", or "digital fingerprints"; of a file, a folder, or recursively, even through an entire disk or volume, does it extremely quickly, intelligently, and without fuss.
 Many people strongly believe it to be the best hashing utility on planet Earth.

 Did I say fast?
-Not only mind-blowing hashing speeds (way faster than your hard drive!) but the quickest "get stuff done" time.
+Not only mind-blowing hashing speeds (way faster than even the fastest SSD) but the quickest "get stuff done" time.
 With checksum you point and click and files, folders, even complete hard drives get hashed.
 Or verified.
 Simple. checksum just gets on with the job.
 Click-and-Go..

 Available for 64 bit or 32 bit Windows (a basic Linux/UNIX/BSD version is also included).

 In the decade before checksum, I must have installed and uninstalled dozens, perhaps hundreds of Windows MD5 hashing utilities, and overwhelmingly they leave me muttering "brain-dead POS!" under my breath, or words to that effect, or not under my breath.
 I always knew that data verification should be simple, even easy, but it invariably ended up a chore.